daveschudel/Fedora-KDE/README.md

 The Grub menu is built from config files in <code>/etc/grub.d</code>.
 You'll need root privileges.

-There is a file that adds other OSs, like Windows.
-That's in <code>30_os-prober</code>.
+<code>30_os-prober</code> handles menu entries for other OSs.
 Open it and find the <code>menuentry</code> immediately after searching for 'Windows' and change the first part to <code>menuentry '$(echo "Windows")'</code>Make sure you get that last single quote.
 This way it just says 'Windows' and not all of the other stuff.

 Or, you could change it to read 'Windoze, 'Help me God' or whatever you'd like :)
 <br><br>